rafaelcg14/react-portfolio/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Hans' Portfolio

+This is a portfolio made for an 3D artist.

+This work includes sections that show several 3D samples and how their were modeled.

 Currently, two official plugins are available: